 For a material to be considered safe for medical use, it has to pass some tough tests:

-- Non-toxic: It can't harm cells, irritate, or trigger allergies.
+- Non-toxic: It cannot harm cells, irritate, or trigger allergies.

-- Low Extractables: It shouldn't release many chemicals when it comes into contact with body fluids or tissues.
+- Low Extractables: It should not release many chemicals when it comes into contact with body fluids or tissues.

-- Sterilization Compatibility: Medical-grade silicones can still do their job even after being sterilized using common methods like autoclaving, gamma radiation, or ethylene oxide.
+- Sterilization Compatibility: Medical-grade silicones can still perform their function even after being sterilized using common methods like autoclaving, gamma radiation, or ethylene oxide.

 Application Cases in Medical Devices